louisbichard/notes/Revision/Cryptography/exam-questions.md

 #Symmetric key cryptosystems

-###What is the purpose of message authentication?
-Explain the method for producing a message authentication code (MAC) using a hash function and a shared secret key.
-Where is a MAC used in Secure Socket Layer (SSL) protocol.
+###Explain the method for producing a message authentication code (MAC) using a hash function and a shared secret key?

+###Where is a MAC used in Secure Socket Layer (SSL) protocol.

+// TODO: FIND THIS OUT

 ###Describe the Cipher Block Chaining mode of operation for AES including the encryption as well as decryption process.
 (The explanation can either be text or a diagram).